PawelKrezel/WineFinder/README.md

 # WineFinder 🍷
-Static web app running on vanilla JavaScript and using JSON for a makeshift, low0-cost DBMS.
+Static web app running on vanilla JavaScript and using JSON for a makeshift, low-cost DBMS.
 Project is meant help outsiders cover a wine shift at Hawksmoor Knightsbridge